Goat Lake Hike

 old-growthA perfect hike featuring creeks, streams, waterfalls, all kinds of forests, from birch to brush to old growth, and the payoff is one of the most beautiful lakes out there.

 Time for my weekly hiking report.
-For further accountability, I'm planing a week-long PCT hike from Stevens Pass to Snoqualmie Pass in early September, and that's a big reason why I'm trying to stick to this weekly training schedule.
-The hike I'll attempt is 63-mile stretch of the Pacific Crest Trail with total elevation gain of over 15,000 ft, so it makes sense to give my best shot at shorter and easier hikes at first, and gradually increase difficulty.
+For further accountability, I'm planning a week-long PCT hike from Stevens Pass to Snoqualmie Pass in early September, and that's a big reason why I'm trying to stick to this weekly training schedule.
+The hike I'll attempt is a 63-mile stretch of the Pacific Crest Trail with a total elevation gain of over 15,000 ft, so it makes sense to give my best shot at shorter and easier hikes at first, and gradually increase difficulty.
 Unsurprisingly, ever hike is much easier to hike than the one a week earlier: it's like my body really missed this kind of thing, and soaks it all in.
 Also, there's certainly a kind of low base effect: my fitness level is barely above zero, so it's fairly easy to make progress :)

 This week I hit a trail that was marked as

 heavy trafficked.
 It was one of the most enjoyable hikes I had so far, and while I wouldn't consider it "easy", it's probably on the easier side of "moderate".

 The trail goes over Sauk-Suiattle ancestral land — it's basically next door (right across the ridge) to the Monte Cristo trail I hiked last week.
 It gently eases you into gradual ascent, offering some truly stunning views along the Elliot Creek.
 The creeks flow out of the Goat Lake, originally called Sweetleehachu by Sauk-Suiattle people.
 As soon as you get to the top of the waterfall, you've reached your destination.